 Shop: Wasp Killer Powder | £6.89 (Was £7.99) from Amazon

 Shop: Ant and Crawling Insect Killer Trigger Spray | £6.72 (Was £8.78) from Amazon

 If you’re on a budget, then dishwashing soap can prove just as useful.
 Simply pour some of the liquid into a spray bottle and mix with two cups with water.

-Then, spray any stray ants with the homemade mixture to (hopefully) kill them.
+Then, spray any stray ants with the homemade mixture.

 Artificial sweetener can prove deadly for the winged insects so mix one from home with apple juice to create a toxic paste.
-Then, pour the substance nearby the nest.
+Then, pour the substance near to the nest.